Health Effects of Chlorine in Drinking Water

 About

-90% of the population is drinking water which may contain hundreds of these
+90% of the population is drinking water which may contain hundreds of these Disinfection

-In
+In his

-startling evidence that Trihalomethanes, are the "prime
+evidence that Trihalomethanes, are the "prime causative agents of

-the municipal water supply reacts with organic matter such as leaves, twigs, or
+municipal water supply reacts with organic matter such as leaves, twigs, or

 chemicals from agricultural runoff.

-Here's What The Experts Have
+What The Experts Have To Say:

 "The

-drinking of chlorinated water has finally been officially linked to an increased
+drinking of chlorinated water has finally been officially linked to an

-incidence of colon cancer.
+increased incidence of colon cancer.
 An epidemiologist at Oak Ridge Associated

 Universities completed a study of colon cancer victims and non-cancer patients